Alpina: Alpina B7

 The Alpina B7 xDrive was announced by BMW North America on 8 February 2016 with sales starting in September 2016.
 With an electronically limited top speed of 310 km/h and a 0–100 km/h acceleration time of 3.7 seconds along with a sportier setup, it is the sportiest 7 Series but is sold by BMW only in the United States and Canada.
 The B7 is sold in other countries by Alpina as the B7 Bi-Turbo, with a delimited top speed of 330 km/h.

 The Alpina B7 features a 447 kW 4.4 litre twin-turbocharged V8 engine delivering 800 Nm of torque and a more luxurious interior.
 It was unveiled at the 2016 Geneva Motor Show.

-The face-lifted model, unveiled in February 2019, has a better power band which allows better performance, with a 0–100 km/h acceleration time of 3.6 seconds.
+The face-lifted model, unveiled in February 2019, has an improved power band which allows better performance, with a 0–100 km/h acceleration time of 3.6 seconds.
 The top speed of 330 km/h is now delimited worldwide.